Eventvwr1108/cepheus/README.md

 The other similar files in the repo are just earlier versions I have untidly left lying around

 ## patrons ##
-[This page](https://eventvwr1108.github.io/cepheus/2D6_scifi_patron_tables.html) may help the referee to come up with a random patro with a job for the PCs.
+[This page](https://eventvwr1108.github.io/cepheus/2D6_scifi_patron_tables.html) may help the referee to come up with a random patron with a job for the PCs.
 Using all the tables tends to give results that are a bit contradictory.
 You may wish to omit or change some results if they don't make any sense.
 Or use your imagination to <i>somehow</i> make a coherent narrative out of it.
 Good luck with that

 ## NEW! selling ##
 coming soon...